christophehurpeau/gulp-ejs-precompiler/README.md

 - templateVarName (String): the javascript variable name

-_Others options are directly given to gulp ejs for compilation.
-See [gulp-ejs](https://www.npmjs.com/package/gulp-ejs) for more information._
+_Others options are directly given to ejs for compilation.
+See [ejs](https://www.npmjs.com/package/ejs#options) for more information._